mmbman/Katagiri/1980-01-19-BlueCliffRecordCase2Lecture1.md

 But even though you don’t know, or you don’t know how much your life or your personality develops or not, well, get someone with open eyes, that knows pretty much how well you have been developing.

-At that time, there is no need for your particular effort, sustained effort.
+At that time, there is no need for your particular, sustained effort.
 Why should we expend sustained effort?
 All you have to do is throw yourself into [zazen](glossary#zazen).
 At that time, something helps you.
 That something is complete transcendence.
 Nothing to say.
 Nothing to do.

-That’s why that is the path of the fundamental vehicle of transcendence.
+That’s why that is the task of the fundamental vehicle of transcendence.
 All you have to do is, constantly you should be right there, right on this vehicle, 100 points.
 That is really vast; nothing holy or not holy, nothing good or bad.
 All you have to do is, just get to the bar, with wholeheartedness.

 ##### 32:44